tidyverse/purrr/tests/testthat/_snaps/modify.md

       modify(mean, identity)
     Condition
       Error in `modify()`:
-      !
-Don't know how to modify a function.
+      ! `.x` must be a vector, list, or data frame, not a function.
     Code
       modify_if(mean, TRUE, identity)
     Condition
       Error in `modify_if()`:
-      !
-Don't know how to modify a function.
+      ! `.x` must be a vector, list, or data frame, not a function.
     Code
       modify_at(mean, "x", identity)
     Condition
       Error in `modify_at()`:
-      !
-Don't know how to modify a function.
+      ! `.x` must be a vector, list, or data frame, not a function.
     Code
       modify2(mean, 1, identity)
     Condition
       Error in `modify2()`:
-      !
-Don't know how to modify a function.
+      ! `.x` must be a vector, list, or data frame, not a function.